-The Bruce Wayne, Batman, clones were created by the despotic and self proclaimed god of the planet Apokolips, Darkseid.
-Though Darkseid was much more a villain of Superman.
-Darkseid had the DNA of Bruce Wayne stolen by Mokkari, who was holding him captive. in order to make an army of men that had both the physical attributes and the drive of Bruce Wayne.
+The Bruce Wayne or Batman clones were created by the despotic and self proclaimed god of the planet Apokolips, Darkseid.
+Though Darkseid was much more a villain of Superman, he had the DNA of Bruce Wayne stolen by Mokkari, who was holding Batman captive. in order to make an army of men that had both the physical attributes and the drive of Bruce Wayne.

 The Batman Clone is a character from the DC Comics series that first appears in the crossover event, Final Crisis.
 The story was written by Grant Morrison.
 The clone's first appeared first appeared in Final Crisis #6 "How to murder the Earth".

 Final Crisis Arc